softworkz/emby-wiki/Library-Structure.md

 ## Images

-The following image files can be stored within folders of any type (movie, box set, series, season, etc).
-Client applications will see the images and utilize them where applicable.
+The following image files can be stored within folders of any type (movie, box set, series, season, etc). **All images support the jpg, jpeg, png and tbn extensions**.

 #### Primary Image